l33tdawg/silentgem/chat-insight-enhancement.md

 - ✅ Response formatting with different verbosity levels
 - ✅ Testing and debugging the full query workflow
 - ✅ Documentation for users
+- ✅ Cross-channel search for querying across all channels

 ## Core Components